jankampherbeek/EnigmaSuite/MyDocu/Enigma Astrology Research - Roadmap.md

 - Support for data that describes events.
 These events are linked to persons in the dataset as mentioned for release 0.1.
 - Add orbs for progressive techniques to configuration.
+- Add events to database.

 **Charts (progressive)**:

 - Primary directions.
 Support for Placidus semi-arc directions and directions under the pole, for Regiomontanus and Campanus, all mundane and zodiacal.
 Time keys: Naibod, Cardan, Ptolemy, true solar arc and mean solar arc (40 possibe combinations).
 This includes support for the system by Wim van Dam (semi-arc, zodiacal, true solar arc).
 Supports calculation of a 'calendar' with date and time of exactness and also supports the calculation for a specific date/time with matches that are within orb.
+- Primary directions - optionally add support for Topocentric primary directions.
 - Secundary progressions with the following time keys:  astronomical days = astronomical year (tropical and sidereal), calendar days = calendar years (using mean calender and days defined in UT).
 - Symbolic progressions.
 Solar arc directions and variants.
 Timekeys: Naibod, Cardan, Ptolemy, true solar arc and mean solar arc and user defined fixed values of any size.
 - Transits.
 - Solar returns, tropical and sidereal, supporting relocation.
 - For al progressive techniques: includes matches between progressive and radix positions, defined in aspects, midpoints or harmonics.
+- Save events to database and search for events for a given chart.

 **Research**: